aflin/rampart/docs/source/sql-set.rst

 Locking Properties
 ~~~~~~~~~~~~~~~~~~

+:orange:`THIS SECTION SHOULD BE REDONE WITH NEW LOCKSERVER`

 These properties affect the way that locking occurs in the database
 engine.
 Setting these properties without understanding the consequences
 can lead to inaccurate results, and even corrupt tables.